2013–14 UCI Track Cycling World Cup

 The 2013–2014 UCI Track Cycling World Cup was a multi race tournament over a track cycling season.
 It was the twenty-second series of the UCI Track Cycling World Cup organised by the Union Cycliste Internationale.
 The series ran from 1 November 2013 to 19 January 2014 and consisted of three rounds in Manchester, Aguascalientes and Guadalajara.

 Series

 The 2013–2014 UCI Track Cycling World Cup consisted of three rounds, in Manchester (United Kingdom), Aguascalientes (Mexico) and Guadalajara (Mexico).

 Manchester, United Kingdom

 The first round of the World Cup was hosted in Manchester.
 Manchester has hosted the World Cup on eight occasions.
 This round was held between 1 and 3 November 2013 at the Manchester Velodrome.

 Aguascalientes, Mexico

 The second round of the World Cup was hosted in Aguascalientes.
 This round was held between 5 and 7 December 2013 at the Aguascalientes Bicentenary Velodrome.

 Guadalajara, Mexico

 The third round of the World Cup will be hosted in Guadalajara.
-This round was held between 17 and 19 January 2014 at the Velodromo Panamericano.
+This round was held between 17 and 19 January 2014 at the Velódromo Panamericano.